takahe-linux/build/README.md

 - System image creation.
 - Requires *even more* RAM, due to the chroot location, which is not currently configurable.
 Requires build profiling.
+- Some local configuration stuff does not get carried across, eg PACKAGER, and "-jx".

 ## Notes ##